Rik Williams, UX Architect, talks about the guidelines we use to create accessible digital services for older people.

 A simulation of how visual impairment can impact user experience

-These changes can present new challenges, such as seeing things clearly up close, perceiving colour differences and a difficulty to process visual information quickly.
+These changes can present new challenges, such as seeing things clearly up close, perceiving colour differences and difficulty to process visual information quickly.

 - Make text legible, using plain backgrounds and fonts